Et7f3/question_on_stackoverflow/README.md

 ocamlc -I on -I off on/a.cmo  b.ml -o on_b.exe
 ```

-I was happy because that work for the on version
+I was happy because of that work for the on version

 but it will not work for the off version
 ```